meltano/meltano/docs/src/guide/README.md

 Lastly, we'll query and explore the data:
 > This is where you'd *explore* your data using Meltano
-- Navigate to Model > Runners
+- Navigate to Model > Region (Model dropdown)
+- Open Region accordion
-- Select toggles in UI to automatically generate SQL queries
+  - Toggle Dimensions and Measures to generate SQL query
+  - Click "Run" to query
-- Click "Run" and interact with graphs to explore the data
+- Open Charts accordion and explore the data!

 ### Your First Meltano Project